Every day, nearly 1.3 billion people flock to Facebook to spend an average of 50 minutes posting, sharing and consuming content.

 As of May 2017, Facebook is better than ever at detecting such headlines and reducing the distribution and visibility of pages promoting “clickbait” content.

-So, skip the clickbait and try the following instead to maximize your engagement.
+So make sure to leave clickbait out of your Facebook marketing strategy and try the following instead to maximize your engagement.

 The Kuno post below is clear, informative and relevant in its headline and corresponding image.
 At a glance, the user should know almost exactly what the post is about and how clicking through could be of value to them.

-Visuals are more critical than ever.
+Visuals are more critical than ever to your Facebook marketing strategy.
 Photo posts get 39 percent more engagement than links, accounting for 93 percent of the most engaging posts on Facebook.
 Eighty-five percent of marketers use visuals in their marketing and 73 percent plan to increase the use of visuals.
 When choosing images, think about what might be the most “thumb-stopping.”
 In other words, what will catch the user’s attention mid-scroll, like the amazing Slack post above.

 With all visuals, it’s crucial to pay close attention to dimensions.
 Square images and videos take up 78 percent more real estate on someone’s feed than the horizontal content that has traditionally been used.
 Vertical media also may perform better now that Facebook is showing a larger preview of vertical videos on the mobile feed.